bhuvism/Temperature-and-Humidity-Data-logging/README.md

  6. CS of module to pin 10 of Arduino

- Then we can connect the DHT22/DHT11 to the Arduino UNO
+ Then we can connect the DHT22/DHT11 Sensor to the Arduino UNO

  1. Connect VCC of DHT22 to 5V output of Arduino